Do cold showers boost immunity?

 PLoS One systematic review · 2025

-No significant immune effects immediately post-exposure but 29% reduction in sickness absence
+No immediate immune effects but 29% reduction in sickness absence with cold showers

 PubMed 39879231 ↗